 a.
-Goods sold from the US.
+Goods sold from Canada.

-If the goods are sold from the US and the UK customer takes title on importation of the goods into the UK, the UK customer will have to pay import Duty (if applicable) on the value of the goods.
+If the goods are sold from Canada and the UK customer takes title on importation of the goods into the UK, the UK customer will have to pay import Duty (if applicable) on the value of the goods.
 VAT is no longer paid at the point of import and is accounted for through the periodic VAT return; a significant cashflow advantage.
-There will be no VAT obligations for the US company as the sale is deemed to have taken place outside of the UK.
+There will be no VAT obligations for the Canadian company as the sale is deemed to have taken place outside of the UK.